 Homeowners’ Association News

-As the winter season draws to a close, our main priority continues to be clearing snow from the community walkways that we are responsible for.
-We endeavor to make our paths and sidewalks as safe as possible during the winter months, but Mother Nature gives us all manner of weather and temperatures at this time of the year and ice can form unexpectedly.
+We hope that you have been able to enjoy the use of our pathways this winter.
+Taking a walk in the fresh air and sunshine while enjoying the beautiful views on offer lifts one’s spirits and is definitely a highlight of our community!
+As the winter season enters its final months, the NDHA’s main activity continues to be snow clearing of the community walkways.
+Crews have been out to clean up lost brush bristles, and this will ramp up as the snow recedes.
+We endeavor to make our paths and sidewalks as safe as possible, but Mother Nature gives us all manner of weather and temperatures at this time of the year and ice can form unexpectedly.
 Please be vigilant when walking outside.
-Use caution and don’t hesitate to contact us if you find an area that needs attention.
+Use caution and do not hesitate to contact us if you find an area that needs attention.

 FEES: By now, you should have received your annual NDHA invoice.
+For most homeowners, it was sent to the email address we have on file.
+For those without an email address on file, your invoice was sent via Canada Post.
 Your fee this year remains at $307.00.
-Please contact our treasurer (firstname.lastname@example.org) if you have lost your invoice; indicate your name and address in your email as well.
+Please contact our treasurer (email@example.com) if you believe you misplaced or did not receive your invoice. **Important: some people own multiple homes in Discovery Ridge; please indicate your full name and the address of the property you are seeking an invoice for in your email enquiry.
 Payments can be made online at our website (ndha.ca), or by cheque to our mailing address.

 Black Knot Tree Fungus – Please Prune It Out!
 If you look at your trees right now and you see a dark, lumpy mass clinging to any of the branches, you probably have a tree infested with Black Knot Fungus.
-This fungus affects Mayday, Chokecherry and other stone fruit trees, and is endemic to this part of Calgary.
-For the long term survival of your infected tree, it is best to have it pruned out.
-Black Knot Fungus is spread by spores from within the lumpy mass; specific procedures when pruning must be followed to reduce further contamination.
+Black Knot is endemic to Calgary and spreads via spores from within the lumpy mass.
+This fungus affects Mayday, Chokecherry (including Schubert’s) and other stone fruit trees.
+For the survival of your infected tree, it is recommended to prune it out while the tree is dormant (no leaves) and the mass is easy to see.
+Specific procedures must be followed when pruning to reduce further contamination.

-The NDHA would like to take this opportunity to thank Javino Coffee and Wine Bar for allowing the NDHA to hold our monthly meeting at their fabulous family-run establishment.
-Owners Ruby and Aladin, their son Sayyad and daughter Shazia have been tremendous supporters of our community and associations for many years.
-We are so very lucky to have them here in Discovery Ridge!
-Please show your support for them by stopping in for a coffee, wine or a bite to eat – you won’t be disappointed!
+The NDHA would like to take this opportunity to thank Javino Coffee and Wine Bar for allowing the NDHA to hold our monthly meeting (when allowed) at their fabulous family-run establishment.
+Owners Ruby and Aladin, their son Sayyad and daughter Shazia have been tremendous supporters of our community and its associations for many years.
+We are incredibly lucky to have them here in Discovery Ridge!
+Whether dining in or taking out, please show your support for them by ordering a coffee, wine, or a bite to eat – you won’t be disappointed!

 We are always happy to hear from our NDHA members; please access our website at www.ndha.ca for NDHA News updates or to send an email – you can also call us at 403-237-9595.